-- (B) Substitutes will not be permitted. - (C) Meetings will normally be held at the offices in County Hall, Chelmsford offering a Hybrid approach allowing Members to dial in via telephone/video conferencing facilities. - (D) Following such procedure as determined by the Chairman, urgent business of the Board between meetings may in exceptional circumstances between Members of the Board including telephone/video conferencing and e-mails. - (E) The Board will normally meet four times in each calendar year and must meet a minimum of twice in each calendar year. - (F) It is expected that voting by the Board will only be in exceptional circumstances and the Board will, as far as possible, reach a consensus.
+- (B) Substitutes will not be permitted. - (C) Meetings will normally be held at the offices in County Hall, Chelmsford offering a Hybrid approach allowing Members to dial in via telephone/video conferencing facilities.

+- (D) Following such procedure as determined by the Chairman, urgent business of the Board between meetings may in exceptional circumstances between Members of the Board including telephone/video conferencing and e-mails. - (E) The Board will normally meet four times in each calendar year and must meet a minimum of twice in each calendar year. - (F) It is expected that voting by the Board will only be in exceptional circumstances and the Board will, as far as possible, reach a consensus.
 Each Scheme Member representative and Employer representative will be entitled to vote where voting is considered necessary by the Chairman. - (G) Where voting is considered necessary by the Chairman, in the event of an equal number of votes being cast for or against a proposal, there shall be no casting vote but the proposal shall be considered to have been rejected. - (H) The results of any voting outcomes will be recorded in the Board meeting record. - (I) The Independent Chairman of the Board will not be entitled to vote. - (J) Meetings of the Board are not open to the general public.
 The following will be entitled to attend Board meetings as observers and may be asked to present information or answer questions by the Board.
-Comments may also be made by these persons subject to permission to speak being granted by the Chairman: - Members of the PSB and ISC - ii.
-The Executive Director, Corporate Services (Section 151 Officer), the Director for Essex Pension Fund, the other Officers holding managerial positions for EPF, and the Monitoring Officer - iii.
-Other Officers or Advisers of the EPF or the Scheme Manager with responsibilities in relation to matters being considered by the

-- Board or providing support to the Board including carrying out the administration for the Board - iv.
+Comments may also be made by these persons subject to permission to speak being granted by the Chairman: - i.
+Members of the PSB and ISC - ii.
+The Chief Executive, the Director for Essex Pension Fund, the other Officers holding managerial positions for EPF, and the Monitoring Officer - iii.
+Other Officers or Advisers of the EPF or the Scheme Manager with responsibilities in relation to matters being considered by the Board or providing support to the Board including carrying out the administration for the Board - iv.
 Other Employers participating in the EPF subject to approval in advance by the Chairman, or on request of the Chairman - v.
-Any other person requested to attend by the Chairman - vi.
-Any other person subject to approval in advance by the Chairman.
+Any other person requested to attend by the Chairman for Essex Pension Fund.
+It will automatically cease if the individual is no longer in the employment of that employer, no longer holds office in relation to that employer or is no longer an elected member of that employer, as appropriate.